coveo/plasma/README.md

 # or
 yarn add react-vapor
 ```
-If you're looking to use `react-vapor` in a typescript context, the package already includes its types.
+If you want to use `react-vapor` in a TypeScript context, the package already includes its types.
 ### Usage
 In a `.jsx` context:
 ```jsx